In 2013, a letter resurfaced that recounted Ned Kelly's last stand with police in Australia during the Glenrowan Siege.

 He came to the police’s attention as a teenager when he was arrested first for assaulting a Chinese pig farmer and then as a suspected accomplice to burglary.
 Both charges were dropped.

-After his mother was sentenced to three years for aiding and abetting an attempted murder, the Irish Australian Kelly family went into hiding.
+After his mother was sentenced to three years for aiding and abetting an attempted murder, the Irish Australian Kelly family hid.
 They hoped to earn money to appeal their mother’s sentence by setting up a whiskey distillery, but the police followed them and after Kelly shot three of them he was officially an outlaw.
 He robbed two banks before police captured him.

 As recounted in Sutherland's letter, Kelly was captured by the police at Glenrowan and was convicted on three counts of willful murder.
 At age 25 on November 11, 1880, Kelly was hanged at Old Melbourne Gaol.
 His last words allegedly were, “such is life.”